kanpov/ImprovedFood/README.md

 A: Yes, after the mod is released I will send my request to upload the mod to CurseForge.
 Q: Do you support snapshots?
 A: No. I don't support snapshots and only update between stable releases of Minecraft and Fabric's toolchain.
+**Q: Why have the commitment levels dropped?
+Is the project dead?**
+**A: 1.
+I've been focusing more on [MythicalTowers](https://github.com/RedGrapefruit09/MythicalTowers) 2.
+No, the project is still developed, but slowly**

 # Credits